wholesomecode/wholesome-block-comments/readme.txt

 * Ability to add threaded comments to individual blocks.
 * Ability to mark a block as draft, so that it does not appear on the front end.
+* Granular email notifications, for posts you have authored, commented on or contributed to.

 == Installation ==